kavyaacharya77/BEC456B_LABREPORT/README.md

  ### 4. SIMULATION PROCEDURE
  ### <ins>4.1 DC operating point analysis</ins>
- In this simulation , a DC supply volatge(VDD) of 1.8V is given and 1kohm resistor is used.
+ In this simulation, a DC supply volatge(VDD) of 1.8V is given and 1kohm resistor is used.
 Here as the power rating is 100mW ,we have considered drain current(Id) as 55uA (from the equation P = VDD*I) by setting length(L) as 180nm and width(W) as 203nm.
 The gate terminal of the MOSFET is biased at 0.9V DC, while the source terminal is grounded(0V).
 The drain volatge(Vd) is determined by the circuit components and the MOSFETS's characteristics.
 Since the threshold voltage (Vth) is 0.37V , the applied Vgs = 0.9V ensures that the MOSFET is turned ON.

  After running the .op simulation , the DC volatges at key nodes are observed.
 The MOSFET's drain current(Id) and the volatge drop across R1 are also obtained.
 Based on these values, we determine whether the MOSFET operates in Saturation(for amplification), Triode( for switching) or Cutoff( if OFF).
 If the drain volatge is significantly lower than VDD, the MOSFET is conducting and likely in saturation mode, which essential for amplification purposes.